 Another future-proof skill is to be able to predict global or local sentiments on specific topics.
 Before launching a campaign, PR pros should have a feel for how people will react to their story to avoid an out-of-tune message blowing up in their face.
-There are tools out there that allow you to analyse social media platforms and evaluate various opinions on certain topics.
+There are tools out there that allow you to analyze social media platforms and evaluate various opinions on certain topics.
 Here are Hubspot's top picks for sentiment analysis tools.

 Consumers want the real deal.
 They are tired of over-the-top copywriting and conspicuous marketing messages.
 Brands tuned into this adverse reaction and decided to take another route: brand journalism.
 By crafting powerful stories, just as media outlets do, brands can lure in more exposure and increase their credibility without ever having to resort to a sleazy pitch.

 One of the most famous examples of brand journalism is Red Bull, which became both a content creator and a media outlet.
 In 2012, the brand set up a publicity stunt in which Austrian skydiver Felix Baumgartner jumped from the edge of space.
-Red Bull set up an entire news site to promote their event, including live video, blog, photography, statistics, data visualisations, infographics, and more.
+Red Bull set up an entire news site to promote their event, including live video, blog, photography, statistics, data visualizations, infographics, and more.